Xenoth/Rampart/README.md

 Rampart is a 2D Strategy game like the original 1990's game.
 It is powered by C++ and SFML and it is an University Project.

+This Branch contains the built version for Linux

 ## Uses
 * the multimedia API SFML2 http://www.sfml-dev.org/index-fr.php